WHITE-TAILED EAGLE REINTRODUCTION TO SOUTHERN ENGLAND

 DIET

 from other birds.
 Their method of fishing is very different to that of the osprey; flying low over the water before briefly hovering and snatching the fish, whereas ospreys will hover from a great height and then drop quickly down to the water.
-White-tailed eagles will also sometimes plunge right into
+White-tailed Eagles will also sometimes plunge right into the water.

 Reproduction

-40 days, predominantly by the female.
+White-tailed Eagles reach sexual maturity at 5-6 years of age.
+Eyries are built in the top of mature trees, made from sticks.
+They are often added to each year and so can become huge structures, more than 2 metres wide and deep.
+1-3 eggs are laid in late March-early April and incubated for 38 to 40 days, predominantly by the female.
 For the first three weeks after hatching the male does all of the hunting, and after that time the female will take turns to hunt.
 The young fledge after 70 days and remain reliant on their parents for a further 5-6 weeks.
-Young sea eagles often roam widely in their first few years of life, before finding a breeding territory and mate.
-They can live to over 20
+Young White-tailed Eagles often roam widely in their first few years of life, before finding a breeding territory and mate.
+They can live to over 20 years of age.

 Status and threats